 - A tendency to brain dump information in long complicated answers whose facts stray from the point of the exercise when asked simple questions.

 How to work together successfully:

 - Keep reinforcing the general goal and purpose of the product, to keep them focused on the bigger picture.

 - Steer they away from particular solutions and just ask general questions like whether something is possible, or complicated, or risky, and maybe questions like roughly how hard it might be.

 - Only bring them into tightly defined sessions that are more about reality checking ideas until you think they can engage in more open-ended ideation.

 Learning to speak product

-In some circumstances for expediency's sake it may be best to just avoid working with those people on product, but I remain open to the idea that finding the right balance of abstract and concrete thinking is a skill that must be learned.
 Something I've learned is to be patient in people's journeys to learning how to speak product.
-Several times people who I didn't think would be able to adapt have been able to, with sufficient exposure, become productive members of ideation session.
+Several times people who I didn't think would be able to adapt have been able to, with sufficient exposure, become very useful contributors to ideation sessions.

 Subscribe to Nick Punt